2007/10/25 - Sean "Diddy" Combs has inked a 50/50 multi-year deal to market the Ciroc vodka brand that could net him more than $100 million.

 Diageo (Dee-AH-Gee-O) is the world's leading premium drinks business its brands include Johnnie Walker, Guinness, Smirnoff, J&B, Baileys, Cuervo, Tanqueray, Captain Morgan, Crown Royal, Beaulieu Vineyard and Sterling Vineyards wines.

-Diddy was ranked number 3 in Forbes.com's list of Hip-Hop Cash Kings earlier this year, with an annual income of $28 million.
+Diddy was ranked number 3 on Forbes.com's 2007 list of Hip-Hop Cash Kings, with an annual income of $28 million.
 His empire includes Bad Boy Records, backed by Warner Music Group, television series like MTV's Making The Band, the Sean John clothing line, the bestselling Unforgivable cologne and two restaurants called Justin's, named after one of his sons.